-Assessing regulatory capital in relation to overall risk exposure of a bank is an integrated and comprehensive process.
+Assessing regulatory capital in relation to overall risk exposures of a bank is an integrated and comprehensive process.
 CBBL follows the 'asset based' rather than 'capital based' approach in assessing the adequacy of capital to support current and projected business activities.
 The Bank assesses the capital requirement considering the existing size of portfolio, concentration of portfolio to different risk weight groups, asset quality, profit trend etc. on quarterly rest.
-The Bank also forecasts the adequacy of capital in terms of its capacity of internal capital generation, maintaining the size of the portfolio, asset quality, conducting credit rating of the borrowers, segregation of portfolio to different risk weight groups etc. As of 31st December 2020, Bank maintained total regulatory capital (CET-1/Tier 1 and Tier 2) of BDT 4,347.40 million against the minimum requirement including capital conservation buffer of BDT 4,000.00 million with a surplus of BDT 347.40 million.
-Bank's capital to risk-weighted asset ratio (CRAR) as of 31st December 2020 stood at 26.93% (consisting of 25.58% in CET 1 capital and 1.35% in Tier 2 capital) against the regulatory requirement of minimum including capital conservation buffer 12.50%.
-This surplus capital both in term of absolute amount and ratio (CRAR) is considered to be adequate to absorb all the material risks to which the Bank may be exposed in future.
+The Bank also forecasts the adequacy of capital in terms of its capacity of internal capital generation, maintaining the size of the portfolio, asset quality, conducting credit rating of the borrowers, segregation of portfolio to different risk weight groups etc.

+As of 31st December 2021, Bank maintained total regulatory capital (CET 1/Tier 1 and Tier 2) of BDT 5,154.11 million (solo) & BDT 5,151.89 million (consolidated) against the minimum requirement including capital conservation buffer of BDT 4,000.00 million with a surplus of BDT 1,154.11 million (solo) & BDT 1,151.89 million (consolidated).
+Bank's capital to risk-weighted asset ratio (CRAR) as of 31st December 2021 stood at 19.32% (consisting of 17.46% in CET 1 capital and 1.86% in Tier 2 capital) on solo basis and 19.35% (consisting of 17.48% in CET 1 capital and 1.87% in Tier 2 capital) on consolidated basis against the minimum regulatory requirement including capital conservation buffer 12.50%.
+The Bank managed to maintain conservative buffer capital of 9.32% on solo basis and 9.35% on consolidated basis against the requirement 2.50%.

+This surplus capital both in terms of absolute amount and ratio (CRAR) is considered to be adequate to absorb all the material risks to which the Bank may be exposed in future.
 The Bank maintained more than adequate capital against the regulatory requirement to uphold and strengthen the confidence of its investors, depositors and other stakeholders.